resource-reasoning/resourcereasoning.com/README.md

 -------------------
 The preferred method of contributing to the site is by pull request, or directly if you have commit rights.

-Site maintainers may edit directly on GitHub by clicking on the page to edit and using the edit button.
+Site maintainers may edit directly on GitHub by clicking on the page to edit and using the edit button. ([GitHub documentation on how to do this](https://help.github.com/articles/editing-files-in-your-repository/))

 Site maintainers will also accept Issue reports submitted to the main repository.